retarcorp/dt_assignment/Readme.md

 ## Backend
 - Write arch docs about current solution and how to set it up
-- Express runtime
+- Express runtime + react deployments
 - List other possible architectures been under consideration
 - List possible improvements
 - ESLint

 ## Frontend
-- UI layout
-- Connect to API
-- API errors handling
+- Cypress tests for testing the app
+- As 'S3 static website' deployment